barend-van-der-merwe/courses-ggy-718/Day 1 - Introduction to Python Programming (2 Sessions).md

 ## Session 1
 ### Why use python in Geomorphology?
 1. Geocomputation is the application of a computational paradigm to geographical problems ([[Openshaw2014]]).
+2. An important part of Geocomputation is computational thinking.
+3. Computational thinking involves the following ([[Beecher2017]]):
+	1. Picking out the essentials of a problem
+	2. Formulate a problem in such a way that a computer can understand it
+	3. Follow a problem solving process in a way that the process can be automated.
+4. Some of the core concepts in computational thinking are ([[Beecher2017]]):
+	1. Logical thinking
+		1. Very useful in FOR loops
+	2. Algorithmic thinking
+		1. Specifying a multi-task as a collection of individual sequential steps.
+	3. Decomposition
+		1. Breaking a complex problem into smaller parts that can be understood and solved individually.
+	4. Evaluation
+		1. Determining if the solution solves the problem in an efficient and effective manner.

+### Why use Python?
+1. Python is a high-level (human readable) programming language ([[McGrath2018]])
+2. Python is portable and can run on a wide range of hardware and different OS ([[McGrath2018]]).
+3. Python is an interpreted language ([[McGrath2018]], [[Trauth2022]]).

 ### Creating and using virtual environments.
 #### What are virtual environments